boshtannik/embedded-nano-mesh/README.md

 - etc.

 ## Working principle:
-### Principle of spreading data in the network:
+### The way, how the protocol spreads the data:
 The protocol routes the packets in the most dumb way.
 It spereads the packet in the way, similar to the spread of the wave in the pool.
-It means, that the packet is sent to the nearest devices, and each device router determines if the packet is reached it's destination or has to be transitted further with decrease of `lifetime` value of the packet.
+It means, that the packet is sent to the nearest devices, and during the routing by the device - router determines if the packet is reached it's destination or has to be transitted further with decrease of `lifetime` value of the packet.
 Once `lifetime` value is reached zero during routing - the packet is destroyed in the exact device which routes it.

-The packets, that were just sent by user in the same device - bypasses routing, and will be stored in the sending queue, later they are send during call of `update` method.
+The packets, that were just sent by user by `send`, `send_ping_pong` or `send_with_transaction` method in the same device - bypasses routing and are going directly into the sending queue.
+So the message can be sent with `lifetime` set to `0`, anyway it will be transmitted in the ether for the first time.
+Sending of packets from the queue happends during call of `update` method.

 It means, that the user can send the message with:
 * Set the `lifetime` to `0`, and the packet will be transmitted into the ether, nearest device will receive it, check if the destination is reached.
   If the destination is reached - catch the data.
-  Otherwise - try to transmit further with decrease of `lifetime` value which will lead to packet destruction.
+  Otherwise - try to transmit further with decrease of `lifetime` value which will lead to packet destruction due to the end of packet's `lifetime`.

 * Also set the `lifetime` to `1`, and the packet will be transmitted into the ether, nearest device will receive it, check if the destination is reached,